Keeping the Lord's Day: The Basis of Catholic Social Thought & Action

 worldcath2012.depaul.edu/pages/baxter.aspx

-Center for World Catholicism & Intercultural Theology (CWCIT), Centers and Institutes, Mission and Values, School of Hospitality Leadership, Driehaus College of Business, Political Science, College of Liberal Arts and Social Sciences, Catholic Studies, Religious Studies, Peace, Justice & Conflict
+Center for World Catholicism & Intercultural Theology (CWCIT), Centers and Institutes, Division of MIssion and Ministry, School of Hospitality Leadership, Driehaus College of Business, Political Science, College of Liberal Arts and Social Sciences, Catholic Studies, Religious Studies, Peace, Justice & Conflict

 FREE but registration required